You are here

 Information on the original data and interpreting the search results

-- The reports received by the TGA contain suspected associations that reflect the observations of an individual reporter.
+- The reports received by the TGA contain suspected associations that reflect the observations of the person reporting it.

-- Adverse events are suspected of being related to a medicine, but this relationship is usually not certain - the symptom may be related to the underlying illness or to other factors.
+- Adverse events are suspected of being related to a medicine or vaccine, but this relationship is usually not certain - the symptom may be related to the underlying illness or to other factors.

-- There might be no relationship between the adverse event and the medicine - it may be a coincidence that the adverse event occurred when the medicine was taken.
+- There might be no relationship between the adverse event and the medicine or vaccine - it may be a coincidence that the adverse event occurred when the medicine or vaccine was taken.

 Adverse event information